hypo69/hypo/pytest/gemini - set 4/en/src/product/product_fields/fields_list.md

 **Explanation and Improvements:**

 1. **Context:** The provided code is just a list of strings.
 We need to assume it's the result of a function or the contents of a file.
-These tests demonstrate how to validate a list returned.
+These tests demonStarte how to validate a list returned.

 2. **`test_field_list_is_not_empty()`:**  This test verifies if the list is populated, a basic sanity check.